MadeleineWalder/pp5api/README.md

 Outcome: tests passed

 Clicking on the 'Delete' button should delete the post.
-The page reshreshes and it's no longer visable:
+The page resfreshes and it's no longer visable:

 Delete post on desktop: